Wilson is widely known as leading manufacturer of tennis racquets.

-Popular tennis players that choose to use the Wilson brand are people such as Roger Federer, Serena Williams, Pete Sampras and many others.
+Popular tennis players that choose to use the Wilson brand are people such as Roger Federer and Serena Williams, plus many others and they also appear in our 2018 best tennis racquets feature and you don’t get much higher praise than that!

 Table of Contents

-The RF97 is used by famous players such as Roger Federer and Serena Williams.
+The RF97 Roger Federer’s signature racquet which gives it even more prestige.
 Pro players opt for this racquet due to its increased weight, which means it could take a little getting used to for less experienced tennis players.

 The primary reason why professionals love the RF97 is due to how it interacts with the ball when it is swung.
 The racquet has shock dampening technology, which prevents unwanted string vibration as well as recoil.
 It also has a light head balance, which compensates for the increased weight of the frame.

-Although the RF97 may not be the ideal fit for beginner tennis players, it is an absolute pleasure to play with for anyone who has the fundamentals dialled in.
+Although the RF97 may not be the ideal fit for beginners, it is an absolute pleasure to play with for anyone who has the fundamentals locked in.

 The Wilson K Zero is known as a masterpiece of craftsmanship in the tennis arena.
 The K Zero model is perfectly designed for beginners as well as intermediates.
 The lightweight design of the frame and increased sweet spot size makes it easily handled even by inexperienced players.
 It also features shock absorption technology to prevent string vibration.